1Bayshore/adcovtle-learning-app/README.md

 A web app that allows users to learn adcovtle, with potential expansion to other conlangs.

 ## Basic plan
-The Javascript web app will allow for people to learn adcovtle, a conlang that is important in Tiðloten.
+The Javascript web app allows for people to learn adcovtle, a conlang that is important in Tiðloten.
 Once adcovtle is implemented, this web app will be able to expand to allow learning of other conlangs.

 ## UI/UX design
-The website will be focused on three key types of exercises, each described below.
-Note that due to limited resources, vocabulary and grammar will be prioritized over pronunciation.
-These exercises will be divided into lessons, each of which will have a cultural theme.
-The website will be easy to use on both desktop and mobile.
+The website is focused on three key types of exercises, each described below.
+Note that due to limited resources, vocabulary and grammar will are prioritized over pronunciation.
+These exercises are divided into lessons, each of which has a cultural theme.
+The website is currently easy to use on desktop, with better mobile support coming soon.

 ### Introduction exercises
-These exercises will allow users to learn new vocabulary and grammar.
-They will include things like flashcards.
+These exercises allow users to learn new vocabulary and grammar.
+They include things like flashcards.

 ### Memorization exercises
-These exercises will allow users to memorize new vocabulary and grammar.
-They will include things like matching and fill in the blank.
+These exercises allow users to memorize new vocabulary and grammar.
+They  include things like matching and fill in the blank.

 ### Context exercises
-These exercises will allow users to use their new vocabulary and grammar in context.
-They will include things like full sentence translation and, for more advanced users, multiple choice reading response exercises.
+These exercises allow users to use their new vocabulary and grammar in context.
+They include things like full sentence translation and, for more advanced users, multiple choice reading response exercises.

 ## Backend design
-The website will build each exercise from a consistently-formatted JSON file.
+The website builds each exercise from a consistently-formatted JSON file.
 The JSON format will be described below.

 ### Lesson number
 The number of the lesson, beginning at 0 being the introduction.